stake-plus/govcomms/docs/GCBot.md

 ### `/feedback`
 - **Module**: Feedback bot
 - **Role requirement**: `feedback_role_id`
-- Ensures the thread can be mapped to a `Ref` record, persists the message, publishes a Redis event (type `feedback_submitted`), and posts a Discord embed summarising the submission.
+- Ensures the thread can be mapped to a `Ref` record, persists the message, and posts a Discord embed summarising the submission.
 Long messages include a `.txt` attachment.
+The bot also mirrors the first DAO comment to Polkassembly when credentials are configured.

 ## Configuration Checklist

-1. **Database & Redis**
+1. **Database**
    - A MySQL DSN is required for all modules.
-The feedback module additionally needs Redis when enabled (`REDIS_URL`).
    - `shared/config/services.go` outlines every field loaded from the database or environment.
    - Set `gc_url` in the `settings` table so feedback embeds can link back to your external discussion UI when mirroring to Polkassembly.